-

 How can you continue to be a global leader?
 The Netherlands depends on innovation.
 It is our high-quality knowledge which leads the maritime sector to be of world class.

-The European Commission’s VAT proposals can be divided into three main areas:
+ViDA can be divided in the three main areas:

-Following our preceding general article about VIDA, this article gives a more detailed overview of the proposed changes in the area of the DRR based on e-invoicing and briefly comments on the impact on businesses.
-More details about other areas will be described in our other articles which will be published in the following weeks.
+Following our preceding general article about VIDA, this article gives a more detailed overview of the proposed changes in the area of the DRR based on e-invoicing and briefly comments on the impact of them for businesses.
+More details about other areas can be found by clicking on a relevant link above.

 New rules for e-invoicing